MonetDBSolutions/wisconsin/README.md

-The data generator is available as a Python program in ./src For each database system considered, we introduce a directory to hold the schema, data and query file.
-Systems my have slightl different SQL syntax.
+The data generator is available as a Python program in ./src For each database system considered, we introduce a directory to hold the schema, data and query file because systems my have slightl different SQL syntax and data load conventions.

-The .sqalpel.yml file contains the minimal configuration to create a SQALPEL project.
+The sqalpel folder contains the minimal configuration to create a SQALPEL project.